-In order to configure GitLab integration for your team, contact HackerOne with the following information:
+In order to configure the GitLab integration for your team, contact HackerOne with the following information:

 If you have various repositories under one organization, HackerOne can set your reference URL to be https://gitlab.com/:org/.
 This will enable you to set your references to be equal to :repo/issues/:id, and that would link you directly there.